DroneViz

 Transmitter

-In simpler term, the transmitter will read your joystick inputs and send those inputs to
+Transmitter is responsible for transmitting the radio signal from the controller to the drone.
+In simpler term, the transmitter will read your joystick inputs and send those inputs to the receiver.

 Receiver

-the same radio signal.
-Once the signal is received, the receiver will send this information
+The receiver is responsible for receiving the radio signal that has been sent from the transmitter.
+The transmitter and receiver should use the same radio signal.
+Once the signal is received, the receiver will send this information to the drone flight controller.

 Next: GPS & Frame